Baylen-ops/Python-Keylogger/README.md

 - Exfiltrate logged data to remote servers

 ## How to Protect Against Keyloggers
--Use up-to-date antivirus or anti-malware software -Regularly check running processes in Task Manager or a system monitor -Monitor for unusual file changes or log generation -Educate users on phishing and software hygiene -Implement application whitelisting and least-privilege policies
+- Use up-to-date antivirus or anti-malware software
+- Regularly check running processes in Task Manager or a system monitor
+- Monitor for unusual file changes or log generation
+- Educate users on phishing and software hygiene
+- Implement application whitelisting and least-privilege policies